Dear reader of ADxS.org, please excuse the disruption.

 ADHD is triggered by certain genetic constellations or by early childhood stress, which activates certain gene constellations epigenetically.
 Epigenetics means, for example, that the function of genes is altered by (de)methylation.
 For example, the production of a neurotransmitter or the sensitivity of a receptor can be permanently increased or decreased.

 The genetic disposition for ADHD is highly hereditary.
-If there are ancestors with ADHD in the child’s family, this significantly increases the likelihood that the child will also have a corresponding genetic predisposition to ADHD.
+If there are ancestors with ADHD in the child’s family, this significantly increases the likelihood that the child will also have a corresponding genetic disposition for ADHD.

 Children with a genetic predisposition to ADHD are often particularly sensitive.

-The early childhood stress required for the manifestation of ADHD therefore does not require the intensity of psychological, physical or sexual abuse, but a relatively mild (but permanent) stress load may be sufficient.
+The early childhood stress exposure required for the manifestation of ADHD therefore does not require the intensity of psychological, physical or sexual abuse, but a relatively mild (but lasting) stress exposure may be sufficient.

-The sensitivity of children with ADHD risk genes means that these children can suffer lasting and permanent damage if they are exposed to stress that does not affect other children.
-Many of the ADHD risk genes are also opportunity genes.
+The sensitivity of children with ADHD risk genes means that these children can suffer lasting and permanent damage from stresses that do not affect other children.
+Several of the ADHD risk genes are also opportunity genes.
 If children with these genes receive special support, they develop better than children without these genes who receive the same support.

 More on this at Attachment style of parents to child particularly important for opportunity/risk genes.

-There is evidence that prevention programs for parents can have a positive influence on the ADHD of their affected children,1 even if this does not help all children, which is probably also related to different genetic backgrounds.2
+There is evidence that prevention programs for parents can have a positive influence on the ADHD of their children with ADHD,1 even if this does not help all children, which may also be related to different genetic backgrounds.2

 What can parents do to protect their children from ADHD?

 First of all, parents should understand the influence that attachment styles have on their children’s physical and mental health and resilience.
-This is true regardless of ADHD, but especially there: a negative parenting style is an independent risk factor for ADHD.3 Secure attachment can help prevent ADHD, especially in children who have a good ability to regulate their behavioral inhibition.45 Parental involvement weakens the link between prenatal maternal stress and ADHD symptoms of attention-deficit/hyperactivity disorder in girls.6
+This applies independently of ADHD, but especially in this case: a negative parenting style is an independent risk factor for ADHD.3 A positive parenting style, especially on the part of the father, can counteract ADHD - especially in sensitive children.4 Likewise, secure attachment can help prevent ADHD, especially in children who have a good ability to regulate their behavioral inhibition.56 Parental engagement weakens the association between prenatal maternal stress and ADHD symptoms of attention-deficit/hyperactivity disorder in girls.7

 In positive terms, this means understanding which parenting styles and values protect and support children particularly well.